getzola/zola/.github/ISSUE_TEMPLATE/documentation.md

 ## Proposed solution
 A quick explanation of what you would like to see to solve the issue.
-If you want to add content, please explain what you were looking fod and what was your process while looking at the current documentation.
+If you want to add content, please explain what you were looking for and what was your process while looking at the current documentation.